Hidden fluctuations close to a quantum bicritical point: Conclusion

 \section{Conclusion}

-The problem of two coupled fields considered in the section above is likely to be much more complex that that of the single order parameters considered in section \ref{Temperature dependence of the variance of the fluctuations}, which as we have discussed involve a number of subtleties themselves.
+The problem of two coupled fields considered in the section above is likely to be much more complex than that of the single order parameters considered in section \ref{Temperature dependence of the variance of the fluctuations}, which as we have discussed involve a number of subtleties themselves.
 However it is possible that, as for the single order parameter, the predictions for the coupled order parameters, namely that the susceptibilities for both order parameters may have the same critical exponent over a finite temperature range, may be relevant in certain materials under appropriate conditions.
+We note that quantum bicriticality induced by disorder \cite{Dalidovich1999, Demishev2013} and/or frustration \cite{Tokiwa2013} has been explored previously, but here we are exploring a different sort of quantum bicriticality due to the coupling of symmetry-breaking order parameters in a much simpler translationally-invariant system.